laurells/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword file script displays the number of lines that contain the pattern "bin" in the file /etc/passwd

 16-whatsnext file script display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd

+17-hidethisword file script diplays all lines in t he file /etc/passws that  do not contain the pattern "bin"